Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 How much time should you spend in Nara?

-If you have a limited amount of time, it is possible to visit Nara on a day trip (from Kyoto or Osaka).
-However, to really appreciate what Nara has to offer, we recommend to spend at least two nights in the city – the more the better.
+If you have limited time, you can visit Nara on a day trip (from Kyoto or Osaka).
+However, to really appreciate what Nara has to offer, we recommend spending at least two nights in the city—the more, the better.

 How to get to Nara